Healthdirect Free Australian health advice you can count on.

 What happens during an angiogram?

-After an angiogram, if a catheter was used, it will be carefully removed.
-The doctor or nurse will probably put pressure on the wound to reduce the risk of bleeding.
+After an angiogram, the catheter will be carefully removed.
+The doctor or nurse will put pressure on the wound to reduce your risk of bleeding.
 You will be asked to lie flat for a few hours.

-If you have had a sedative, you must not drive or use public transport for 24 hours afterwards.
-You should also have someone with you for that 24 hours.
+If you had a sedative, you must not drive or use public transport for 24 hours afterwards.
+You should also have someone stay with you for 24 hours after the procedure.

 Angiogram risks and side effects

 There is a small risk that you will be allergic to the contrast medium.
 This can result in itching, rash or more severe reactions, such as breathing difficulties.
-It's important to mention any previous allergic reactions you have had to tests, to the doctor or nurse before the procedure.
-Also mention if you have any strong allergies to other things, such as foods or dust.
+It's important to tell your doctor about any previous allergic reactions you have had before the procedure.

 Learn more here about the development and quality assurance of healthdirect content.